lp-wan/ip-compression/draft-ietf-lpwan-ipv6-static-context-hc.md

 The receiver MUST first initialize an empty Bitmap for the first window, then enter an "acceptance phase", in which

-- on receiving a SCHC Fragment with the W bit different from the local W bit, the receiver MUST silently ignore and discard that message.
+- on receiving a SCHC Fragment or a SCHC ACK REQ with the W bit different from the local W bit, the receiver MUST silently ignore and discard that message.
+- on receiving a SCHC ACK REQ with the W bit equal to the local W bit, the receiver MUST send a SCHC ACK for this window.
 - on receiving a SCHC Fragment with the W bit equal to the local W bit, the receiver MUST assemble the received tile based on the window counter and on the FCN field in the SCHC Fragment and it MUST update the Bitmap.